 How We Use Drones for Environmental Monitoring

 Remotely managed drones are an excellent tool for environmental field services and contracting.
-Not only are drones fast, efficient, and accurate, but also they help save costs by reducing the amount of manpower required for tricky monitoring projects.
-At Environmental Works, we use our in-house drone fleet for a number of client services, particularly when …
+Not only are drones fast, efficient, and accurate, but also they help save costs by reducing manpower required for tricky mapping projects.
+At Environmental Works, Inc. we use our in-house drone fleet for a number of client services, particularly when hard-to-reach terrain …

 Aquifer Testing 101